pip-services/pip-services-docs/content/en/toolkit/recipes/Datadog/_index.md

 ### DataDogLogger

+The DataDogLogger class is used to capture log messages and send them to the Datadog application.
+This component extends the CachedCounters class and uses the REST client DataDogLogClient to send the logs to Datadog.

 #### Pre-requisites

+To use this component, we need to import it first.
+The following command shows how to do this:

 #### Creating a component with logging

+Next, we modify our previous component by changing the print statements to log statements of type DataDogLogger.
+The following code shows how to do this:

 #### Creating a DataDogLogger object

+Once we have our component ready, we create an instance of DataDogLogger and configure it with our access key.
+The following code shows how to do this.

 #### Generating logs

+To generate logs and send them to the Datadog application, we need to create an instance of our component and run “mymethod”.
+The following code shows how to do it by using a loop whereby we run the method five times.

 #### Our logs in Datadog

+After running our program, we can see the logs on the Datadog application screen.
+The following figure shows these results:

 #### Final code